 How and When are Personal Injury Settlements Paid Out?

 Your Petersburg personal injury attorney will either negotiate a fair settlement on your behalf or will take your case to trial.
 If the settlement is negotiated, then you can usually expect to receive your check within 4-6 weeks from the time you sign the paperwork agreeing to accept the negotiated amount.
 Following a personal injury lawsuit in which you prevail, you can also expect to receive your check within six weeks.
 The compensation can be paid out as a single lump sum, or as a series of payments in the form of a structured settlement.
 While a structured settlement can be tailored to meet your specific needs, once you agree on the terms of the payment, they can rarely be changed.

 How a Petersburg Personal Injury Attorney at Tronfeld, West & Durrett Can Help

 Perhaps you are wondering why you should hire a Petersburg, VA personal injury attorney from Tronfeld, West & Durrett?
-The answer to that question is twofold: experience, and unwavering commitment to our clients and their futures.
+The answer to that question is twofold: experience and unwavering commitment to our clients and their futures.
 Obviously, there are many choices for those looking for a personal injury attorney.
-Over the years we have developed a litany of successful tactics and strategies while fighting for equitable outcomes for our clients.
+Attorneys Jay Tronfeld, Kelly Martin, and Wiley Latham practice in the Petersburg office, and over the years we have developed a litany of successful tactics and strategies while fighting for equitable outcomes for our clients.
 We will always work hard for the maximum settlement possible.
 At Tronfeld, West and Durrett, we can help you during this difficult time and invite you to come in for a free consultation.
 Contact Tronfeld, West & Durrett today!